Not all pages are available in English. In this case, content is displayed in German.

 Irene Crosignani

-Telephone availability: Mondays to Thursdays, 3:30 to 5:30 pm.
-Outside these hours, a message can be left on the answering machine.
+Telephone availability: Mondays to Thursdays, 3:30 to 5:30 pm - (from September 2024: Mondays to Thursdays from 2:30 to 4:30 pm).
+Outside of these times, a message can be left on the answering machine.

 Arrangements